osrf/gazebo_user_guide/src/started_components_client.md

 ## Usage ##

-The client my be run using:
+The client is run using:

     gzclient

-By default the client will try to connect to a master in order to discover a sever.
-The location of the master, which is automatically started be the server when it is run, is specified using the GAZEBO_MASTER_URI environment variable.
+By default, the client will try to connect to a master in order to discover a server.
+The location of the master, which is automatically started by the server when it is run, is specified using the GAZEBO_MASTER_URI environment variable.